Create and manage relationships in Power BI Desktop

 where CountRows(Purchases)>0 is an implicit constraint that Power BI would add to ensure relevant data is returned.

 By doing this correlation through the Purchases table, we can return pairings of Product-Vendor that have at least one entry in a fact table, pairings that make sense from the data perspective.
-You can expect any nonsensical combinations of Product-Vendor for which there has never been a sale (which would be useless for analysis) will not be displayed.
+You can expect any nonsensical combinations of Product-Vendor for which there has never been a sale (which would be useless for analysis) won't be displayed.

 Scenario 2: Traditional star schema and measure constraint provided.
-In the previous example in Scenario 1, if the user provides a constraint in the form of summarized column (Sum/Average/Count of Purchase Qty, for example) or a model measure (Distinct Count of VendID), Power BI can generate a query in the form of the following:
+In the previous example in Scenario 1, if the user provides a constraint in the form of summarized column (Sum/Average/Count of Purchase Qty, for example) or a model measure (Distinct Count of VendID), Power BI can generate a query in the form of the following example:

 Correlate Product[Color] with Vendor[Name] where MeasureConstraint is not blank

 In such a case, Power BI attempts to return combinations that have meaningful values for the constraint provided by the user (non-blank).
-Power BI does not need to also add its own implicit constraint of CountRows(Purchases)>0, such as what was done like in the previous Scenario 1, because the constraint provided by the user is sufficient.
+Power BI doesn't need to also add its own implicit constraint of CountRows(Purchases)>0, such as what was done like in the previous Scenario 1, because the constraint provided by the user is sufficient.

 In this case, Power BI respects the user's constraint as being the sole constraint Power BI needs to apply, and return the combinations that produce non-blank values for it.
 The user has guided Power BI to the scenario it wants, and Power BI applies the guidance.